 You can load money onto your STACK card by Interac e-Transfer, payroll direct load, Visa debit, or cash load.

-I’ve never used Visa debit so I can’t speak to that process, and while I haven’t loaded cash, I think it’s a great option if you often have cash you’d like to use on a credit card.
+I’ve never used Visa debit so I can’t speak to that process, and while I haven’t loaded cash, I think it’s an option if you often have cash you’d like to use on a credit card.
 The one thing to watch with the cash option is that there’s a minimum and a maximum: you need to load at least $200 in cash at a time, and you can only load $500 at most locations (you can load up to $3000 cash at Canada Post).

 What’s the best part about STACK?

-Speaking of those benefits, I recently travelled with a prepaid card as my main method of payment, and I’d do it again for a few reasons.
+Speaking of those benefits, I recently travelled with a prepaid KOHO card as my main method of payment, and I’d do it again for a few reasons.
 Knowing that I could freeze the card if I needed to with the touch of a button in the app gave me a huge amount of peace of mind, and seeing every transaction in the app as soon as it went through kept me on track with my budget without having to dig through email notifications or log in to my banking app.

 What’s the worst part about STACK?